3liz/qgis-lizsync-plugin/docs/processing/README.md

  LizSync needs to have :
  * A server ID stored in the lizsync.server_metadata table
  * All tables from the given schema must have a unique identifier column (uid) with standard uuid inside
- * All tables from the given schema must be audited (trigger of the audit tool)
+ * All tables from the given schema must be audited by a trigger

  You can pass a list of PostgreSQL central database schemas and this alg will add the necessary data and tools